Primary Care vs Urgent Care vs the ER: Which Do I Need?

 • Thoughts of suicide or self-harm, if you or someone else is in immediate danger

-Federal surprise billing protections now limit certain unexpected charges — for example, if you're treated by an out-of-network provider at an in-network ER — but understanding your Explanation of Benefits (EOB) afterward is still important.
+Federal surprise billing protections now limit certain unexpected charges, such as when you're treated by an out-of-network provider at an in-network ER, but understanding your Explanation of Benefits (EOB) afterward still matters.
 Your insurer is required to send you one after any claim.

 A Quick Decision Framework